BlueBrain/Brayns/doc/UserGuide.md

 #### Color scheme

-The --color-scheme command line argument specifies how materials are applied to the morphology.
+The ```--color-scheme``` command line argument specifies how materials are applied to the morphology.
 Available values are:
 - neuron-by-id: Each neuron has a different color
-- neuron-by-segment id: Somas are white, axons are blue, dendrites are red, and apical dendrites are purple
+- neuron-by-segment-id: Somas are white, axons are blue, dendrites are red, and apical dendrites are purple
 - neuron-by-layer: A different color is assigned for every layer.
 All neurons belonging to a specific layer as the same color